 Give great content away for free every week.
 Content that really helps people.
 Content that helps solve their problems.
 And if or when they need more, who will they turn to?
 The person who has already helped them so much.

 This can happen organically.
 Or with a plan.

-My money mentoring and consults just happened organically.
+My mentoring and just happened organically.
 It wasn’t even a seed of an idea when I started this blog.
 People were able to “like, know, and trust” me.
-I had helped them a bit with the blog posts.
+I had helped them with the blog posts.
 And they knew I could help more.
 So I set up that option to make it easier.
-(If you have ever emailed someone asking if they could provide a service that you aren’t sure they actually offer, you know its a terrifying and awkward process!)
+(If you have ever emailed someone asking if they could provide a service that you aren’t sure they actually offer, you know it’s a terrifying and awkward process!)

 If you want to really grow a business I suggest having a plan.

 Let’s say you want to handle social media marketing for small businesses.
 (As in, you manage their Facebook, Twitter and Pinterest accounts, create posts, images, put up pictures, promos and write ads.)
 A small business owner has about 1000 plates spinning at once.
 Posting on Facebook 5 times a week, oddly enough, isn’t at the front of their mind. 😉

 So you start a blog about this.

 - How to naturally enter the conversation your customers are already having with your posts instead of constant “Buy, Buy, Buy” posts.

 Everything you post is super on point, a quick win, and really helpful.
 (I would love to read this blog!)